SpeedifyPress/SpeedifyPress/README.md

 **External Scripts**

+*Locally host Google fonts*

+Select this to serve Google Fonts locally, rather than downloading them from the Google website.
+You should select this in order for the "Only preload fonts on desktop" option to work properly.

 *Locally host gtag.js*

 If you are using the standard Google Analytics tag then this generally results in a performance hit.
 One way to improve things is to host the file locally.